SolaceLabs/logstash-input-solace/README.md

 ### Logstash Event Metadata

-The following @metadata fields will be populated by the plugin:
+The following @metadata fields will be populated by the plugin.
+More to come!

 - `solace-topic`: the Destination the message was published to
 - `solace-delivery-mode`: the message's DeliveryMode, either "DIRECT" or "PERSISTENT"